Un principe d'Ax-Kochen-Ershov imaginaire: Preliminaries

 Given a complete $\cL$-theory $T$ and a permutation $\tau$ of $\cL$ such that $T^\tau=T$, we let $T^{(\tau)}_\sigma$ be the $\cL_\sigma$-theory whose models are of the form $(M,\sigma)$, where $M\models T$ and where $\sigma$ is a $\tau$-twisted automorphism of $M$.

 Assume now in addition that $T$ is stable and eliminates quantifiers and imaginaries.
-Then $T^{(\tau)}_\sigma$ is a $\forall\exists$-theory, and so it has a model-companion if and only if the e.c.\ models of $T^{(\tau)}_\sigma$ form an elementary class.
+It follows from quantifier elimination in $T$ that $T^{(\tau)}_\sigma$ is then a $\forall\exists$-theory, and so it has a model-companion if and only if the e.c.\ models of $T^{(\tau)}_\sigma$ form an elementary class.
 If this is the case, denote by $T^{(\tau)}\!A$ the model-companion of $T^{(\tau)}_\sigma$.
 Then the models of $T^{(\tau)}\!A$ are precisely the e.c.\ models of of $T^{(\tau)}_\sigma$.
-The basic results on $T\!A$, due to Chatzidakis and Pillay (\cite{ChPi98}), generalize to this context in a straight forward manner.
-We obtain for instance:
+The basic results on $T\!A$, due to Chatzidakis and Pillay (\cite{ChPi98}), generalize to this context in a straightforward manner.
+We will only state some facts which we will need.